ikelaiah/threadsafecollections-fp/docs/Debugging-Tale.md

 ## The Irony

 The `try..finally` block was perfectly fine all along.
-I was debugging phantom issues from stale compiled code!
+We were debugging phantom issues from stale compiled code!

 ## Best Practices Reminder